phpmyadmin/phpmyadmin/config.rst

     Defines a string to be used to nest table spaces.
 This means if you have tables like 'first\_\_second\_\_third' this will be shown as a three-level hierarchy like: first > second > third.
-If set to FALSE or empty, the feature is disabled.
+If set to false or empty, the feature is disabled.
 NOTE: You should not use this separator at the beginning or end of a table name or multiple times after another without any other characters in between.